shubham2004/shubham2004.github.io/README.md

 [simmilar project](https://github.com/shubham2004/basic_music_classifier_using_logistic_regression).

 ### **6. DJ Robo**
 Sick of your Dj's repetition of same beats and pattern.
-Trr this recurrent neural network based music remixer. it will surely surprise you and take DJ to next level,even i don't know how it will make you move :P.
+Try this recurrent neural network based music remixer. it will surely surprise you and take DJ to next level.

 [See the project](https://github.com/shubham2004/recurrent-neural-network-for-music).